BirdsCanada/naturecounts/CODE_DESIGN.md

 ## Fields returned by the API

 #### Desired behaviour
-Required and extra fields returned by the API are expected and treated, respectively, as follows:returned by the API are treated as follows
+Required and extra fields returned by the API are expected and treated, respectively, as follows:

 Function           | API Entry Point           | Required fields            | Extra fields
 ------------------ |-------------------------- | -------------------------- | ------------